How to combat the LGBT pay gap

 Combat discrimination, build diversity

 This is a simple change for your current employees to see how their organisation values diversity and inclusion.
 Look at the hierarchal structure of your organisation to see how diversity is dispersed around different levels and departments.
-What does your leadership team say to female or BAME employees about their potential to progress?
-Candidates from under-represented groups can be encouraged to apply for jobs by simply stating “we particularly value applications from female, LGBT, BAME candidates…”.
+What does your leadership team say to female or Black, Asian and minority ethnic employees about their potential to progress?
+Candidates from under-represented groups can be encouraged to apply for jobs by simply stating “we particularly value applications from female, LGBT, Black candidates…”.

 Be vocal about diversity

-Celebrating diversity – by hosting panel talks about female leaders, celebrating Black History Month, attending LGBT Pride as a work team, to name a few – are good ways to build a knowingly accepting team which will attract diverse talent.
+Celebrating diversity – by hosting panel talks about female leaders, celebrating Black History Month, attending LGBT Pride as a work team, to name a few – are good ways to build a knowingly accepting team that will attract diverse talent.
 See our blog on How to support Pride at work for more information of building a year-round commitment to LGBT inclusion.

 Show your commitment to diversity through your leadership

-Let your employees know it’s good for them to bring their whole self to work by having a leadership which is both diverse and passionate about D&I.
+Let your employees know it’s good for them to bring their whole self to work by having a leadership that is both diverse and passionate about D&I.

-Employees being part of network groups can implement huge change within an organisation.
+Employees being part of network groups can implement huge changes within an organisation.
 We’ve worked with great companies who see the rewards of empowering their disability, women’s, LGBT and Muslim networks.

 Stand against discrimination